wkumari/draft-vandergaast-edns-client-subnet/README.md

    Cache lookups are first done as usual for a DNS query, using the query tuple of <name, type, class>.
 Then the appropriate RRset MUST be chosen based on longest prefix matching.
+The client address to

+Contavalli, et al.       Expires August 28, 2015               [Page 14]

+Internet-Draft        Client Subnet in DNS Queries         February 2015

-The client address to use for comparison will depend on whether the Intermediate Nameserver received an ECS option in its client query.
+   use for comparison will depend on whether the Intermediate Nameserver received an ECS option in its client query.

    o  If no ECS option was provided, the client's address is used.

+   o  If there was an ECS option specifying SOURCE PREFIX-LENGTH but no
+      ADDRESS, the client's address is used but SOURCE PREFIX-LENGTH is initially ignored.
+If no covering entry is found and SOURCE PREFIX-LENGTH is shorter than the configured maximum length allowed for the cache, repeat the cache lookup for an entry that exactly matches SOURCE PREFIX-LENGTH.
+These special entries, which do not cover longer prefix lengths, occur as described in the previous section.

-   o  If there was an ECS option, the ADDRESS from it MAY be used if
+   o  If there was an ECS option with an ADDRESS, the ADDRESS from it
-      local policy allows.
+      MAY be used if local policy allows.
 Policy can vary depending on the agreements the operator of the Intermediate Nameserver has with Authoritative Nameserver operators; see Section 12.2.
-If policy does not allow, a REFUSED response must be sent.
+If policy does not allow, a REFUSED response SHOULD be sent.
+See Section 7.5 for more.

    If a matching network is found and the relevant data is unexpired, the response is generated as per Section 7.2.